JustScrub/ecc_cli/README.md

 Implements operations on elliptic curves and some cryptographic algorithms based on ECC.

+DONE:
+- EC Math
+- Algorithms: ECDSA, ECDH, "ECIES"

 TODO:
+ - ECDSA in CLI
- - EC Math
+ - more benchmarks?
- - Algorithms: ECDSA, ECDH, ...